akmadsen/reddit-clone/journal.md

 N/A for today - npm was broken on machine at home, need to debug why - spent most of evening on addressing
     household challenges

+## Day 04 - October 26, 2018

+N/A - Forgot to Record during the day, Family Obligations in Evening

+## Weekend (a) - October 27.
+2018

+1) Obstacles & Overcoming Them

+- Needed to fix and set up new OS at home (chose to install Fedora 28, hoping it would be easier than Ubuntu)
+    - Success, turns out composer is in the Fedora repos
+    - Set up LAMP server (XAMPP plays poorly with fedora), set up composer, laravel projects
+	- Performance issues on Fedora 28 at home, fixed by switching desktop environments
+- Chose to replicate Reddit for midterm assignment

+2) Pushing Yourself

+- Took the time to refresh myself on SASS and try to understand how Reddit composed their webpages
+- Hours spent trying to make the site look awesome

+3) Outside Class

+- Hours and effort put into making the midterm assignment look awesome

+## Weekend (b) - October 28, 2018

+1) Obstacles & Overcoming Them

+- Learning the ropes of the i3 desktop environment (really window manager) for faster development time
+    - (Mostly, though, so I can use my 10 year old computer...
+I really can't afford a new one)

+2) Pushing Yourself

+- Besides housekeeping, today was mostly dedicated to putting in the hours and trying to get my reddit imitation site looking just-so, taking pixel measurements, or adapting the site's style sheets
+- Looking into CSS attributes I didn't fully understand, like the effects of line-height

+3) Outside Class

+- Most of this was, again, an hour dump.
+Learning i3 was a good challenge on it's own